RancidDax/namazu.tools/ucob.md

 ## Phase 2: Nael

-### Key Machanics
+### Key Mechanics

+{: .everyone }
-{% glossary Thunderstruck %} Two players are targeted with the {% glossary Thunderstruck %} debuff and need to stay away from the party to avoid killing party members or giving them paralysis.
+> {% glossary Thunderstruck %} Two players are targeted with the {% glossary Thunderstruck %} debuff and need to stay away from the party to avoid killing party members or giving them paralysis.
+>

-{% glossary Wings of Salvation %} Large white puddles appear on the ground exploding shortly after, lethal damage if you are in the puddle when it explodes.
+> {% glossary Wings of Salvation %} Large white puddles appear on the ground exploding shortly after, lethal damage if you are in the puddle when it explodes.
 It leaves behind a small white puddle after the explosion which can remove doom.
+>

-{% glossary Doom %} Inflicted to multiple players, will kill the player when the timer reaches zero.
+> {% glossary Doom %} Inflicted to multiple players, will kill the player when the timer reaches zero.
 You can remove this by stepping in the light-puddle left behind by Wings of Salvation.

-**Party Spread Out**

-At the start of the phase, a pillar will drop in the middle with a death zone around it.
-Pillar will drop into the ground and send out two waves of cones.

-Two sets of dives go off during this where each player will be hit by a small AOE, taking two is fatal, this is why we spread out.

 {: .tanks }
 > {% glossary Dalamud Dive %} Nael jumps onto her target, dealing significant splash damage.
 Make sure to spread away from the tank to prevent any extra damage.